-Iran fires missiles at Iraqi bases in retaliation for U.S. strike on commander
+Iran attacks U.S. forces in Iraq in retaliation for killing of commander

 Ali Shamkhani, secretary of Iran’s Supreme National Security Council, said 13 “revenge scenarios” were being considered, Fars news agency reported.
 Even the weakest option would prove “a historic nightmare for the Americans”, he said.

-Reporting by Ahmed Aboulenein in Baghdad, Parisa Hafezi and Babak Dehghanpisheh in Dubai, Phil Stewart in Washington, Michelle Nichols at the United Nations, Steve Scherer in Ottawa and Robin Emmott in Brussels; Writing by Mark Heinrich and Sonya Hepinstall; Editing by Peter Cooney
+Reporting by Ahmed Aboulenein in Baghdad, Parisa Hafezi and Babak Dehghanpisheh in Dubai, Phil Stewart and Steve Holland in Washington, Michelle Nichols at the United Nations, Steve Scherer in Ottawa and Robin Emmott in Brussels; Writing by Sonya Hepinstall and Lincoln Feast; Editing by Peter Cooney